3 things every lawyer’s website needs to convert the most potential clients into clients:

 7 days / 8 am to 10 pm EST>> 516-621-9399 ext.
 5

 WHERE TO DISPLAY CONTACT METHODS ON YOUR WEBSITE

-Make sure that all of your contact methods, phone, chat, and email, are clearly visible from every page on your website.
+Make sure that all of your contact methods, phone, chat, and email, are clearly visible on every page of your website.

 Your contact information should be displayed at the top of your website, in the left or right column if your website has one, at the bottom of your website, and even on the page.

 Our website also uses a “hello bar,” which always stays at the top of the page as the website visitor scrolls down the page.
-The “hello bar” has a clickable phone number and email button designed to stand out and displays a call to action message.
+The “hello bar” has a clickable phone number and email button designed to stand out and display a call-to-action message.